Azure/Cloud-Native/website/blog/2022-09-14/index.md

 To configure your app with a system-assigned managed identity you will follow similar steps to the following:

-Step 1: Run the following command to create a system-assigned identity for your container app az containerapp identity assign \
+Step 1: Run the following command to create a system-assigned identity for your container app

+  az containerapp identity assign \
     --name "myQueueApp" \
     --resource-group "my-resource-group" \
     --system-assigned

-Step 2: Retrieve the identity details for your container app and store the Principal ID for the identity in a variable **"PRINCIPAL_ID"** az containerapp identity show \
+Step 2: Retrieve the identity details for your container app and store the Principal ID for the identity in a variable **"PRINCIPAL_ID"**

+  az containerapp identity show \
     --name "myQueueApp" \
     --resource-group "my-resource-group"

 Step 3: Assign the appropriate roles and permissions to your container app's managed identity using the Principal ID in step 2 based on the resources you need to access (example below)

   az role assignment create \
     --role "Storage Queue Data Contributor" \
     --assignee $PRINCIPAL_ID \
     --scope "/subscriptions/<subscription>/resourceGroups/<resource-group>/providers/Microsoft.Storage/storageAccounts/<storage-account>/queueServices/default/queues/<queue>"

 After running the above commands, your container app will be able to access your Azure Store Queue because it's managed identity has been assigned the "Store Queue Data Contributor" role.
 The role assignments you create will be contingent solely on the resources your container app needs to access.
+To instrument your code to use this managed identity, see more details [here](https://learn.microsoft.com/en-us/azure/container-apps/managed-identity?tabs=portal%2Cdotnet#connect-to-azure-services-in-app-code).

 In addition to using managed identity to access services from your container app, you can also use managed identity to [pull your container images from Azure Container Registry](https://learn.microsoft.com/en-us/azure/container-apps/containers#container-registries).

 ## Secure access to external services with Dapr

-For Dapr-enabled apps, there are three ways to connect to the resources your solutions depend on.
+For Dapr-enabled apps, there are a few ways to connect to the resources your solutions depend on.
 In this section, we will discuss recommendation on when to use each approach.
   1. Using Container Apps secrets in your Dapr components
-2. Using Managed Identity to connect to Azure services
+  2. Using Managed Identity with Dapr Components
-3. Using a Dapr Secret Store reference in your Dapr component
+  3. Using Dapr Secret Stores for runtime secrets and component references

-### Leveraging Container Apps secrets in your Dapr components
+### Using Container Apps secrets in your Dapr components

 Prior to providing support for the Dapr Secret's Management building block, this was the only approach available for securely storing sensitive values for use in Dapr components.